-Types of Wholly Foreign-Owned Enterprise
+Types of Wholly Foreign-Owned Enterprises

-A WFOE can only operate within its specific registered business scope as put forward in its business license.
+A WFOE can only operate within its specific registered business scope as stated forward in its business license.
 If it chooses to engage in a different exercise than the ones specified in its Scope of Business, it is imperative to gain approval from the local authorities.

 The different kinds of WFOE and their advised minimum registered capital guide are listed below:

 There are several advantages to establishing a WOFE, including: